dsoares/roundcube-rcguard/README.md

 Contact
 ----------------------------------------

-The original author of this plugin is Denny Lin (dennylin93@hs.ntnu.edu.tw).
+The original author of this plugin is Denny Lin (https://github.com/dennylin93).
-I forked it some years ago to quickly add reCAPTCHA v2.0 and the larry skin and because the project issues were taking too long to be answered.
+I forked the project some years ago and i'm maintaining it because i need it working with the latest version of Roundcube.

 Comments and suggestions are welcome (preferentially via issues).